Russ Christopher: Cleveland Indians

 While Christopher was holding out for a new deal from the Athletics, he was also trying to gain weight.
 He went to around 40 banquets on behalf of Connie Mack during the offseason, and despite his eating habits, he remained at 170 pounds, not gaining an ounce.
 After apparently reaching an agreement with the Athletics, Christopher was purchased by the Cleveland Indians on April 3, 1948.
 While the deal was made between Mack and Indians owner Bill Veeck, Mack said he would not have made it unless Christopher consented to it, which he did not expect to happen.
 Indians manager Lou Boudreau reacted positively to the trade and felt that he was the missing piece for a pennant run.
-He said of the trade, "With Christopher on out staff, we're definitely contenders."
+He said of the trade, "With Christopher on our staff, we're definitely contenders."

 While Christopher was hoping to start, the Indians felt, like the Athletics, that he would be better as a relief pitcher for them.
 Early in the season, Christopher told Veeck that 1948 would be his final year, as his wife joined the doctors' side, wanting him to retire and noting that he was playing on "borrowed time" already.
 He spent the season as the Indians' chief relief pitcher alongside Ed Klieman, both of whom were considered two of the best relievers in the league that season.
 Christopher finished the season with 45 games played, a 3–2 record, a 2.90 ERA, and 17 saves, which led the league.
 In the 1948 World Series, he pitched in game five, facing Mike McCormick and Eddie Stanky.
 He allowed singles to both hitters and allowed two runs to score, and was relieved by Satchel Paige, ending his only playoff appearance.

 After the World Series ended, Christopher mulled over retirement, and in January 1949, he made it official.
 However, at the start of February, he reconsidered and signed a contract with the Indians, deciding to play for one more year.
 A month later, as spring training began, he decided to retire for good, ending his career in baseball.